• Skip to primary navigation

 Jump to Recipe·Print Recipe

-Squeezing in one last Paleo Christmas cookie recipe and it's a good one!
-These Paleo Chocolate Crinkle Cookies are by far the best chocolate cookies I've made to date.
+Squeezing in one last paleo Christmas cookie recipe and it's a good one!
+These paleo chocolate crinkle cookies are by far the best chocolate cookies I've ever had.

 This is a delicious, small batch crinkle cookie recipe - perfect for sharing with your immediate family or doubling and sharing with a crowd.
 Either way, everyone is sure to love these secretly healthy cookies.

-• crisp on the outside with a chewy, gooey center
+• great texture - crisp on the outside with a chewy, gooey center

-• gluten free: made with almond butter and almond flour
+• gluten free and grain free - made with almond butter and almond flour

 Ingredients